eperry4750/data_cleaning_project/README.md

 colnames(phone_data) <- features$V2
 ```

-#### Removes all columns that do not include 'std' or 'mean' and ceates the reduced_data table.
+#### Removes all columns that do not include 'std' or 'mean' and creates the reduced_data table.
 ```
 # creates a data table that only contains column names that includes 'std' or 'mean',
 # not case sensitive.